MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 - If you want to reinitialize the environment for the Azure Rights Management service (also known as bootstrapping), you can do this by using the **Reset** option from the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).

-- If you want to delete the currently downloaded Azure Information Protection policy, you can do so by deleting the Policy.msip file from the %localappdata%\microsoft\msip folder.
+- If you want to delete the currently downloaded Azure Information Protection policy, you can do so by deleting the **Policy.msip** file from the %localappdata%\Microsoft\MSIP folder.

 ## How can I report a problem or send feedback for Azure Information Protection?